PARISH NURSE MINISTRY

 Our meetings are held on the third Wednesday of the month at 1:30 p.m.
 Each meeting is opened by reciting the LWML pledge and the US and Christian flag pledges.
 It is followed by a devotion, singing of a hymn, and participating in a Bible study that is either led by a member or Pastor.
 A business meeting is held and then closed with prayer.
 Friendship Circle members participate in our Kansas District LWML activities, including the spring and fall zone rallies hosted by societies in our zone.
 We support Mite box collections that support mission projects throughout the world, and members attend district and national LWML conventions.
 On months that have a fifth Sunday, we participate in “Noisy Sunday” where members and the congregation give coins to support the district and national LWML mission projects.

-Members attended the spring Manhattan Zone LWML Manhattan event in Duluth and the fall zone event at St. Luke’s in Manhattan.
-Gayle Grimm and Janet Wertzberger were delegates to the Kansas District LWML convention in Wichita in April.
+Members attended the spring Manhattan Zone LWML Manhattan event at Clark'sCreek and the fall zone event in McFarland, and Janet Wertzberger attended the Parish Nurse convention.

-The 2025 elected officers: President – Debbie MacGregor, Vice-President – Janet Wertzberger, Secretary – Sandra Altevogt, and Treasurer – Joyce Diehl.
+The 2026 elected officers: President – Debbie MacGregor, Vice-President – Janet Wertzberger; Secretary – Sandra Altevogt, and Treasurer – Joyce Diehl.

 Submitted by: Sandra Altevogt, Secretary